bigtreetech/docs/docs/Panda_Cooler_A1.md

 - ⑤ Hotspot IP: Default Hotspot IP is "192.168.254.1."
 If your router's IP range is "192.168.254.xxx," an IP conflict will prevent the device from binding to the printer.
 Change the Panda Cooler A1 hotspot IP to a different range.

-- ⑥ Confirm Button: taping this will restart the device.
+- ⑥ Confirm Button: Tapping this button will restart the device.
 After the restart, you can connect to the AP hotspot.([How to connect to the AP hotspot](https://bttwiki.com/Panda_Cooler_A1.html#wifi_connect_ap))

 ### Settings Page